 By combining both, you can boost your deduction amount.
-As mentioned earlier in this blog post, bonus depreciation will remain 100% through 2022.
-Therefore, many small business owners are making equipment purchases before bonus depreciation drops to 80% in 2023.
+However, as mentioned earlier in this blog post, bonus depreciation will remain at 80% in 2023.
+Therefore, many small business owners make equipment purchases before bonus depreciation drops to 60% in 2024.

 More than a tax deduction.

-The ability to deduct capital equipment expenses is by far the most attractive benefit of Section 179.
-However, what about the positive impact that new or upgraded equipment can have on your business?
+The ability to deduct capital equipment expenses is the most attractive benefit of Section 179.
+However, what about the positive impact of new or upgraded equipment on your business?
 In today’s highly competitive business world, the right equipment can set your small business apart from the competition, improve your operational efficiency, and help drive profits.

 Many types of equipment have a short lifespan or can become outdated quickly, resulting in many problems relating to productivity.
 In addition, faulty or outdated equipment can even put employees’ safety at risk in some industries.
-To prevent these things from happening, you need to invest in new or upgraded equipment when required.
+To prevent these things, you need to invest in new or upgraded equipment when required.

 How to get the deduction.

 Electing the Section 179 deduction is a relatively straightforward process, and it can be done quickly with the help of an accountant or tax professional.
-You will need to complete Part 1 of IRS form 4562 and attach it to your tax return.
-However, here is something important to remember: Just because you purchase or finance qualifying equipment or property does not mean the deduction will automatically be facilitated with the IRS.
+First, you must complete Part 1 of IRS form 4562 and attach it to your tax return.
+However, something important to remember is that just because you purchase or finance qualifying equipment or property does not mean the IRS will automatically facilitate the deduction.